For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 In this tutorial, we will cover:

-Max Firtman is a mobile+web developer, trainer, speaker, and writer.
-He has written many books, including Programming the Mobile Web (available in second edition), and the recent High Performance Mobile Web, published by O’Reilly Media.
-Max is a well-known professional in the mobile web community, blogging about mobile web platforms on Mobilexweb.com and keeping compatibility tables updated at Mobilehtml5.org.
+Max Firtman is a mobile + web developer, trainer, speaker, and writer.
+He has written many books, including Programming the Mobile Web (available in a second edition) and the recent High Performance Mobile Web, published by O’Reilly Media.
+Max is a well-known professional in the mobile-web community, blogging about mobile-web platforms on Mobilexweb.com and keeping compatibility tables updated at Mobilehtml5.org.
 He is a frequent speaker at conferences, including QCon, Mobilism, OSCON, Velocity, Fluent, Google Developer Day, JSConf, GOTO, AdobeCamp, and many other events around the world.

-Max has received much recognition, including Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion, and BlackBerry Elite for his work in the mobile web community.
-He also teaches mobile HTML5 and performance trainings for top companies around the world and founded ITMaster, an IT-training company.
+Max has been widely recognized for his work in the mobile-web community by Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion, BlackBerry Elite, and more.
+He teaches mobile HTML5 and performance trainings for top companies around the world and founded ITMaster, an IT-training company.

 Comments on this page are now closed.